UCY-LINC-LAB/zgeorgiou-ADE2017-Characterizing-Popularity-Virality-Sentimentalism-of-videos-on-YouTube-and-Twitter/README.md

 ### TODO's
 1. [x] Authorize all requests using a token
 2. [x] Select the youtube key with the least cost.
-3. [ ] Decide what to do with the comments
+3. [x] Decide what to do with the comments
-4. [ ] Make an endpoint for deleting videos, comments and tweets for incomplete videos
+4. [x] Deleting incomplete videos
-5. [ ] If more than 36 hours pass since the last update mark the video as incomplete
+5. [x] If more than 2 days passed since the last update mark the video as incomplete
 6. [ ] Provide more statistics for monitoring

 ## 2. Video & Tweets Analysis